 They assessed 56 athletes (35 female, 21 male) by looking at three things.
 They tested:

-Using 3 dimensional motion during a drop vertical jump (Jump off a 31 cm box, land on the ground, and jump straight up.)
+- Using three-dimensional motion during a vertical drop jump (Jump off a 31 cm box, land on the ground, and jump straight up.)

 What They Found